It Started with a Kiss (song)

 "It Started with a Kiss" is a 1982 song by Hot Chocolate, from their seventh studio album Mystery.
 It reached number 5 in the UK, making it their fifth-highest-charting single.

+The song is sung from the perspective of a young man who has been in love with a young woman since they kissed as pre-teens.
+Now, when they are older, she no longer remembers him.

+The Guardian's Mick Brown wrote that the single's appearance in the top 10 'confirms the resurrection of Hot Chocolate to their rightful place in the British charts'.